tilemill-project/tilemill/_posts/docs/reference/0204-03-01-adding-layers.md

 ### GeoJSON

-GeoJSON is a specification for storing spatial data in [JavaScript Object Notation](http://en.wikipedia.org/wiki/JSON), a compact plain-text format.
-The format can store points, lines, and polygons.
+[GeoJSON](http://geojson.org) is a format for encoding information about geographic features using [JavaScript Object Notation](http://en.wikipedia.org/wiki/JSON).
+GeoJSON is a text format and has a flexible schema: features of a single collection may have different properties and different geometry types.
+The format can treat point, line, and polygon type features.

 ### KML